AlishChhetri/apicenter/README.md

 We welcome contributions to APICenter!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

-## Releasing to PyPI
+## Releases and Versioning

-APICenter uses GitHub Actions to automatically build and publish packages to PyPI when a new version tag is pushed.
+APICenter uses GitHub Actions to automatically create GitHub releases when a new version tag is pushed.
 The process follows semantic versioning:

 ### Release Process